atuinsh/atuin/README.md

 ### History search

-By default A'tuin will rebind ctrl-r and the up arrow to search your history.
+By default A'Tuin will rebind ctrl-r and the up arrow to search your history.

 You can prevent this by putting